riskframe/ai-rmm/framework/measure-2.2.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Measure 2.2
-## Measure 2.2: Evaluations involving human subjects meet applicable requirements (including human subject protection) and are representative of the relevant population.
+> Evaluations involving human subjects meet applicable requirements (including human subject protection) and are representative of the relevant population. [@playbook]

 ### Measure 2.2.1.
 Design and Plan Human-Subject Evaluations.